 Corner Cabinets.........
 We do not manufacture corner cabinets but rather place rectangular cabinets on a diagonal and fill the balance of space for the same effect.
 In general, a true corner cabinet looks great but needs a tremendous amount of wall space and offers little interior working space!
 We often receive a request to place a large tv in the corner of a room at a diagonal.
 Please bear in mind, the space required on both sides of the "triangle" floor and wall space are quite large.
 Since the television cabinet may require at least a 24" depth this will also greatly increase the necessary space on each adjoining wall.
 Consider a regular cabinet with a pull-out tv swivel for a maximum 32" tv to provide the same viewing angle.
 For larger, thin screen televisions they can be placed on top of base cabinets placed on a diagonal in an open, non-enclosed space.
 Corner configurations will be more expensive.

 Speakers..........
 Today's systems' often will require a left, right, center and sub-woofer speakers.
 The speakers can be placed on adjustable shelves or fixed shelves to be concealed behind our fabric speaker panel doors.
 Rear, surround sound speakers (left and right) should be behind you, and typically will not be in the entertainment center.

 Wires etc...............
 All our cabinets have an integral wire management system to handle all those cords!
-Grommet holes are drilled in appropriate areas to bring wires from a lower section to an upper area.
+Grommet holes are drilled in appropriate areas to bring wires from a lower section to an upper area, above the counter top.
 We will help you coordinate and suggest any other additional work to eliminate any potential problems and meet your specific requirements.